denv3rr/RandomWebDevStuff/septeverse/README.md

 Welcome to SEPTEVERSE!
 A cryptocurrency value and news tracker brought to you by Denver @ Seperet, LLC.

-Please consider checking out our merchandise at SeperetClothingSupply.com as well as my development portfolio at Denver-Clark.com (work-in-progress).
+Please consider checking out our merchandise at seperet.com

 This project was built using npm and yarn.
 Feel free to use npm start to run the development server/ test version of this app.
 I have not yet published the completed build to a live web server.